 So that you don't just get lost among its streets (although wandering around is always highly recommended), I leave you a practical guide to Chinatown with tips and a list of things to do and see.
 10 things to do in Chinatown NYC with tips and a list of things you can not miss to see and do there.
 Do not miss the opportunity to taste the most authentic Chinese food in the city: here you have a guide with the best places to eat in Chinatown.

 It is the new trendy neighborhood in New York.
 In just a few years it has gone from being a totally abandoned area to the new golden mile for luxury residences, ultra-modern Manhattan skyscrapers and trendy restaurants and stores.
 In addition to housing The Vessel and The Edge (I'll tell you more about them later, but you can't miss them), it has the famous High Line, the new city park that I've already told you about.

-In this neighborhood you will be able to eat luxury, you will be able to admire the new wonders of New York architecture and you will be able to go shopping at its new luxury mall.
-I leave you a practical guide to get to know the neighborhood here: Things to do at Hudson Yards in NYC.
+In this neighborhood you will be able to eat luxury, you will be able to admire the new wonders of New York architecture and you will be able to go shopping at the new luxury mall.
+I leave you a practical guide to get to know the neighborhood here: 6 Things to do at Hudson Yards in NYC.